nicosesma/bookstore-appLG/SPECS.md

 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ## Quality Rubric
-- [ ] User-Friendly - Pages load fast, UX design principles followed, styled enough to not offend the eye
+- [ ] User-Friendly - Pages load fast, styled enough to not offend the eye
 - [ ] Tested - All specs passing
 - [ ] Documented - In files like CONTRIBUTING.md, so that other devs can quickly start coding
-- [ ] Functional - Project runs in localhost and, if required, in production [on Heroku]
+- [ ] Functional - Project runs in localhost
 - [ ] Structured - Directory structure allows new developers to quickly find and add files
 - [ ] Clearly Named - Functions, variables, files, CSS classes and ids
 - [ ] Abstracted - Small, single-responsibility functions leveraged for encapsulation & reusability